ttbs1/sicredi-frontend/README.md

 # sicredi-frontend
-frontend challenge from sicredi corporation to test and practice my react.js skills
+frontend challenge from sicredi corporation to test and practice my react.js skills.

 ## Teste para Desenvolvedor(a) Web Sicredi #6